 With any surgery, you will experience some discomfort or pain.
-You have also likely read and heard a great deal about our current crisis with opioid (narcotic) use and the recent law passed in state of Oklahoma that limits the number of opioid pills a physician can prescribe to manage acute post-operative pain.
+You have also likely read and heard a great deal about our current crisis with opioid (narcotic) use and the recent law passed in the state of Oklahoma that limits the number of opioid pills a physician can prescribe to manage acute postoperative pain.

 What you should know is that opioids are only one class of medication used to manage pain.
 Other classes of medication that can manage pain as well or even better than opioids include anti-inflammatories, regular Tylenol, neuro-modulators, and long-acting local anesthetics.
 Traditionally, opioids have been the primary method for managing pain because of their low cost despite their significant adverse side effects, which can include nausea, vomiting, light-headedness, constipation, confusion, drowsiness, and addiction.

 At Bajaj Plastic Surgery, we believe in a multi-modal approach to acute pain management after surgery.
 This means different types of pain medications may be prescribed for you.
 Despite these medications, you may still experience some discomfort, which is completely normal.
 Pain medication should decrease your discomfort so that you can do the things necessary to allow you to recover from your surgery — walking, taking deep breaths, and maintaining a healthy diet.
 The goal of pain medication is to help you return to your regular activities as soon as possible.

 The other good thing about the surgery is that the pain and discomfort you may experience is temporary – the first three to five days should be the worst and after that, you should require less pain medication and should start to feel better.
 If you still have a significant amount of pain and require narcotic pain medication after this period of time, you should see your physician because there may be a more serious problem that needs to be addressed.